-- 1.6 Display expertise in organization and management, including the provision of an environment which is safe, healthy, and well disciplined. - 1.7 Demonstrate effective management of school buildings, grounds, equipment, supplies, budgets, and funds for which he/she is accountable. - 1.8 Demonstrate a working knowledge and compliance with the School Act and Regulations, Ministerial Orders, Board of Education policy and practice, collective agreements, and administrative directives. - 1.9 Demonstrate competence in human resources management, including participation in the selection and assignment of personnel and staff supervision. - 1.10 Maintain an effective working relationship with school-based and district staff. - 1.11 Demonstrate sound labour practices in keeping with applicable statutes, policies, regulations, agreements, and directives. - 1.12 Demonstrate a commitment to personal and professional growth and facilitate the professional growth and development of school staff.
+- 1.5 Establish and maintain positive relations with the parents and the community, ensuring two-way communication. - 1.6 Display expertise in organization and management, including the provision of an environment which is safe, healthy, and well disciplined. - 1.7 Demonstrate effective management of school buildings, grounds, equipment, supplies, budgets, and funds for which he/she is accountable. - 1.8 Demonstrate a working knowledge and compliance with the School Act and Regulations, Ministerial Orders, Board of Education policy and practice, collective agreements, and administrative directives. - 1.9 Demonstrate competence in human resources management, including participation in the selection and assignment of personnel and staff supervision. - 1.10 Maintain an effective working relationship with school-based and district staff. - 1.11 Demonstrate sound labour practices in keeping with applicable statutes, policies, regulations, agreements, and directives. - 1.12 Demonstrate a commitment to personal and professional growth and facilitate the professional growth and development of school staff.